 - Muffins: Grease a 12-count muffin pan or line with liners.
 Prepare batter in step 2.
 Spoon the batter evenly into each liner, filling each all the way to the top.
 Bake the muffins for 5 minutes at 425°F (218°C) then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
 Bake for an additional 15-17 minutes or until a toothpick inserted in the center comes out clean.
 The total time these muffins take in the oven is about 20-22 minutes, give or take.
 Cool muffins for 5 minutes in the muffin pan, then transfer to a wire rack to continue cooling.
 Makes 16-18 muffins.

-- Spices: Instead of nutmeg, cloves, and ginger, you can use 3/4 – 1 teaspoon of pumpkin pie spice or apple pie spice.
+- Spices: Instead of nutmeg, cloves, and ginger, you can use 3/4 – 1 teaspoon of store-bought or homemade pumpkin pie spice or apple pie spice.
+This is in addition to the 2 teaspoons of cinnamon—you will still add that.

 - Pumpkin: I prefer canned pumpkin puree in this bread (I like Libby’s brand), but you can use homemade pumpkin puree.
 Instead of pumpkin puree, try unsweetened applesauce or mashed banana.